F5Networks/f5-openstack-docs/docs/openstack_docs/os-config-guide.rst

 Scientific Linux, etc.). x86\_64 is currently the only supported architecture.

 Hardware: Machine with at least 4GB RAM, processors with hardware virtualization extensions, and at least one network adapter.
-For more information, see the `OpenStack Kilo Installation guide <http://docs.openstack.org/kilo/install-guide/install/yum/content/ch_overview.html#example-architecture-with-neutron-networking-hw>`_.
+For more information, see the OpenStack Install guides at http://docs.openstack.org.

 Releases and Versioning
 ```````````````````````